 And nearby, Saint Petka's Chapel.

-The fortress and adjoining Kalemegdan Park are a popular place with Belgrade residents, particularly on a warm, sunny day like the one we had.
+popular place with Belgrade residents, particularly on a warm, sunny day like the one we had.

 We started at the top of the fortress, walked down to a river-level park, and then back up again.
 Archaeologists continue to unearth new discoveries in the fortress area, a process that will presumably go on for some time to come.
 The top of the hill provided some great views of Novi Beograd (New Belgrade).
 In this photo, the skyscraper on the opposite side of the Sava River is Ušće Tower (Ušće means confluence).
 The smaller building in front of the tower is the Museum of Contemporary Art.
 The tower was a target of the 1999 bombing, and the museum sustained damage as well.